 3. Different partition type

-Cannot get adjacent Unallocated space by shrinking volume, some people try to delete the adjacent partition and then the disk space will be converted to Unallocated, so Extend Volume is enabled.
-It works in GPT disk, but in MBR disk you cannot extend a drive with the space from other partition whose type is different.
+Cannot get adjacent Unallocated space by shrinking volume, some people wonder if it is possible to delete the right adjacent partition to enable Extend Volume.
+It works in GPT disk, but in MBR disk you cannot extend a partition with the space from other partition whose type is different.

 For example, if both C and D drive are Primary partition, it works by deleting D. But if drive D is Logical, Extend Volume is still disabled for C drive after deleting it.

 In Server 2008 Disk Management, Unallocated space deleted from Primary partition can't be extended to any Logical partition.
 Free space deleted from Logical partition can't be extended to any Primary partition.